aniruddhasingha/image-process-service/README.md

 ### Get API documentation
     http://localhost:12345/api-docs/

-The link will generate a /doc folder that will contain an index.html file.
+The link will take you to an html file.
 Open it in any browser.
 The file contains information about API routes.
 After running the server.

 ### Project Structure